 Citrine comes in a transparent yellow color that appears much more orange in an artificial state.
 Naturally, citrine is formed when aluminum or iron are present in the makeup of the crystal.
 Artificially, citrine is faked from amethyst of any shade and level of color.
 It is heated until it turns from its original purple shade to a deep brownish-orange color fading into yellow.Natural citrine crystal from Suky, Czech Republic.
 Size 7 x 4 cm, Jan Kocab collecion.
 Photo: Zbynek Burival

 Naturally-occurring high quality citrine can be found in Brazil, Madagascar, and Russia.
 Peterson Mountain in the United States sometimes produces pale smoky quartz, but this is not the same as citrine.

 Prasem, otherwise referred to as prase, is a light or dark green type of quartz with a dull luster.
 It is not a very common form of quartz, and this terminology has not been used for very long.
-Green quartz labeled as prasem should not be confused with green chalcedony, which is referred to as plasma.Prasem.
-Size x cm, Anton Watzl collection.
+Green quartz labeled as prasem should not be confused with green chalcedony, which is referred to as plasma.Prasem (green quartz) crystals from Serifos, Greece.
+Size 8 x 7 cm, Anton Watzl collection.
 Photo: Albert Russ

 The green coloration of prasem can be attributed to the inclusion of actinolite or ferroactinolite in the rock crystal.
 Although chlorite inclusions can cause quartz to turn green, they do not classify a crystal as prasem.
 Prasem is usually found in skarns, which are rocks formed of magma and carbonate rocks; it is commonly accompanied by hematite and garnet.